ARMmbed/mbed-os-5-docs/docs/tools/online/compiler_collab.md

-### Collaboration and version control with the Arm Mbed Online Compiler
+<h3 id="collab-online-comp">Collaboration and version control with the Arm Mbed Online Compiler</h3>

 The Arm Mbed Online Compiler offers collaboration and version control functions to help the community benefit from and improve individual work.